Forensic Psychology Faculty

 Rick Frederick, Ph.D., ABPP, is in private practice as a forensic psychologist in Springfield, Missouri.
 He has served as National Chair of Examinations and President of the American Board of Forensic Psychology.
 He is Co-Chair of Continuing Education of the American Academy of Forensic Psychology.
 Frederick retired from the United States Navy with the rank of Captain in 2008 and from the U.S. Department of Justice in 2012.
 He recently completed a three-year appointment to the American Psychological Association’s Committee on Psychological Testing and Assessment.
 Frederick has published numerous research articles and book chapters on issues concerning feigned cognitive impairment and is author of the Validity Indicator Profile, a test used to evaluate response style in cognitive assessments.

-Alan M. Goldstein, Ph.D., PC, ABPP, is a licensed psychologist in New York, Connecticut, and Iowa, and a board-certified forensic psychologist.
-He is Professor Emeritus of Psychology at John Jay College of Criminal Justice and on the doctoral faculty of the CUNY Graduate Center’s Clinical Psychology program.
-Goldstein is also a forensic psychology consultant with over 900 hours of APA-approved forensic psychology continuing education.
-He served as President of the American Board of Forensic Psychology from 2010-2011, and holds a Ph.D. in Clinical Psychology from Fordham University.
+Alan M. Goldstein, Ph.D., PC, ABPP, is a licensed psychologist in New York Connecticut, and Iowa and a board-certified forensic psychologist.
+He is Professor Emeritus of Psychology at Joh Jay College of Criminal Justice and on the doctoral faculty of the CUNY Graduate Center’s Clinical Psychology program.
+Goldstein is also a forensic psychology consultant with over 900 hours of APA-approved forensic psychology continuing education, and served as President of the American Board of Forensic Psychology from 2010-2011.
+He holds a Ph.D. in Clinical Psychology from Fordham University.